Asian Americans in sports: Other sports

 Tiger Woods, an Afro-Asian, is the most successful golfer of his generation and one of the most famous athletes in the world.
 In 1997, at the age of 21, he became the youngest and the first African American to win the U.S. Masters.
 Woods made his first appearance in the British Open later that year and tied the course record of 64.
 He won another 13 majors and was named the PGA Player of the Year 10 times over the next 12 years.
 His most recent major victory was at the 2019 US Masters after many doubted his return.
 Later that year, Woods won the Zozo Championship to tie Sam Snead's PGA Tour record of 82 victories.
 Tiger Woods has gained more than $118 million in career earnings and having an estimated net worth of $800 million.

+Collin Morikawa, who is of Chinese and Japanese descent, won the 2020 PGA Championship and the 2021 British Open.
+He also appeared as a member of the United States national team in the 2021 and 2023 Ryder Cups and 2022 and 2024 Presidents Cups.

 Eric Koston is one of the top street skateboarders and placed first in the 2003 X-Games street competition.
 Richard Park is a Korean American ice hockey player who currently plays for the Swiss team HC Ambri-Piotta.

 Brian Ching, whose father was Chinese, represented the United States Men's National Soccer Team, scoring 11 goals in 45 caps.
 He participated in the 2006 World Cup and won the 2007 Gold Cup.